Eohyosaurus: Description

 Due to the limited material known of Eohyosaurus, the holotype partial skull was scanned in the Museum für Naturkunde, Berlin, focusing on its tooth rows and endocranium due to being too large to be scanned completely.
-The computed tomography data was provided to the Iziko South African Museum, to be archived along with the holotype.
-Eohyosaurus possesses one autapomorphy, a unique trait among Rhynchosauria, a jugal bone with elongate dorsal portion that forms the entire front margin of the infratemporal fenestra and that articulates from the front with the entire back margin of the elongated bottom portion of the postorbital bone.
+The computed tomography data was provided to the Iziko South African Museum to be archived along with the holotype.
+Eohyosaurus possesses one autapomorphy, a unique trait among Rhynchosauria, a jugal bone with an elongate dorsal portion that forms the entire front margin of the infratemporal fenestra and that articulates from the front with the entire back margin of the elongated bottom portion of the postorbital bone.
 Other traits that together comprise a unique combination of characters include some traits that are shared with Howesia and Rhynchosauridae, but not with Mesosuchus.
-Such traits include the presence of a sagittal crest on parietal bone, maxillae and dentaries that are expanded from the middle to the sides, and with teeth present on both the occlusal and lingual surfaces.
+Such traits include the presence of a sagittal crest on the parietal bone, maxillae and dentaries that are expanded from the middle to the sides, and teeth present on both the occlusal and lingual surfaces.
 However, unlike rhynchosaurids, but like both Howesia and Mesosuchus, Eohyosaurus lacks a longitudinal occlusal groove and an occlusal blade on its maxillae and dentaries, respectively.
 Like in Rhynchosauridae and possibly Howesia (but not Mesosuchus), the occlusal margin of its maxilla is offset to the bottom from the lower margin of the main body of the jugal bone.
-Unlike rhynchosaurids that possess a short anguli oris crest on the jugal, in Eohyosaurus it is present on the side surface of the maxilla, while Mesosuchus lacks it entirely and it is unknown in Howesia.
+Unlike rhynchosaurids that possess a short anguli oris crest on the jugal, in Eohyosaurus it is present on the side surface of the maxilla, while Mesosuchus lacks it entirely, and it is unknown in Howesia.
 As in Howesia but not Mesosuchus and most rhynchosaurids (where it contacts the quadratojugal), the back portion of its jugal is short and ends at approximately 50% of the front-to-back length of the infratemporal fenestra.
 Unlike in both Howesia and Mesosuchus, but similarly to the rhynchosaurids, the elongated back portion of the postorbital ends above the front margin of the bottom portion of the squamosal.
 Finally, as in Mesosuchus and Rhynchosauridae (but not Howesia), the elongated bottom portion of the squamosal extends for more than 50% of the back margin of the infratemporal fenestra.

+In 2026, Spiekman and colleagues recognized E. wolvaardti as a junior synonym of Howesia browni based on newly recognized shared anatomical traits not recognized when the former was named in 2015.